Greece Golden Visa: Updated 2026 Rules + Market Guide

 Legal Disclaimer

 The information provided in this article is for general informational and educational purposes only.
-All details related to the Greece Golden Visa program, real estate law, investment thresholds, residency requirements, and government procedures are based on the publicly available regulations at the time of publication.
+All details related to the Greece Golden Visa program, real estate law, investment thresholds, residency requirements, and government procedures are based on the publicly available regulations at the time of publication (last updated April 2026).

 Although every effort has been made to ensure accuracy, Greek legislation, immigration rules, investment thresholds, and administrative procedures may change at any time without prior notice.